JimBobSquarePants/UmbMapper/README.md

 - [**UmbMapper**](https://www.nuget.org/packages/UmbMapper) - The main mapping library, Maps all default Umbraco dataTypes and almost anything that uses a `PropertyValueConverter` to POCO equivalents.
 - [**UmbMapper.ArcheType**](https://www.nuget.org/packages/UmbMapper.ArcheType) - Allows the mapping of ArcheType models to POCO equivalents.
 - [**UmbMapper.NuPickers**](https://www.nuget.org/packages/UmbMapper.NuPickers) - Allows the mapping of NuPicker models to POCO equivalents.
+- [**UmbMapper.PublishedContentModelFactory**](https://www.nuget.org/packages/UmbMapper.PublishedContentModelFactory) - Allows the mapping of models using the Umbraco PublishedContentFactory.

 ## Consuming The Libraries